scyfar/scydventure/docs/src/dev-notes.md

 A workaround now is to have everything in one workflow, passing assets along and downloading the release notes with the GitHub CLI.

+## RAM

+Briefly tested with 4GB.
+Seems playable with 87% memory allocation and spikes up to 80% before garbage collection.

+Min Recommended 6GB; Optimal 8GB+

+## `packwiz-add-mod.py`

+This script deletes the contents of the `mods` folder.
+This is to force `packwiz` to download and use the latest version of the mod.